 Discussion

-Recruitment and function of the Rvs complex has been explored in this work, and several existingmodels for membrane scission have been tested.
+Recruitment and function of the Rvs complex has been studied in this work, and several existingmodels for membrane scission have been tested.
 We propose that Rvs is recruited to endocytic sites via interactions between the Rvs BAR domains and invaginated membrane, and that SH3 mediated protein-protein interactions are required for efficient recruitment of Rvs.
 We found that arrival of Rvs at the membrane invagination scaffolds the membrane and prevents membrane scission.
 WT invagination lengths depend on recruitment of a critical number of Rvs molecules.
-Rvs is a relatively short-lived protein at endocytic sites, and it is recruited only once the membrane tube is formed (Kaksonen, Toret and Drubin, 2005; Kukulski et al., 2012; Picco et al., 2015).
-FCS measurements (Boeke et al., 2014) have shown that the cytosolic concentrations of Rvs167 and Rvs161 are high (354nM and 721nM respectively) compared to other endocytic proteins like Las17, Vrp1, Myo3, and Myo5 (80-240nM).
-In spite of this, relatively few numbers of Rvs are recruited to endocytic sites, suggesting that recruitment is tightly regulated.
 Both timing and recruitment efficiency appear crucial to Rvs function.

 BAR domains sense in vivo membrane curvature and time recruitment of Rvs

-The curved structure of Endophilin and Amphiphysin BAR domain dimers (Peter et al., 2004; Mim et al., 2012) has supported the idea that Rvs is recruited by its membrane interaction, although it has not been conclusively shown that BAR domains interact with endocytic sites via membrane curvature.
+The curved structure of Endophilin and Amphiphysin BAR dimers (Peter et al., 2004; Mim et al., 2012) has supported the idea that Rvs is recruited by its membrane interaction, although it has not been conclusively shown that yeast BAR domains interact with endocytic sites via membrane curvature.

-In the absence of membrane curvature- in sla2Δ cells- the BAR-GPA domain does not localize to cortical patches (Fig.3b).
+In the absence of membrane curvature- in sla2Δ cells- BAR-GPA domains do not localize to endocytic sites (Fig.3b).
 This demonstrates for the first time that the BAR domain senses and requires membrane curvature to localize to endocytic sites.
-Work on BAR domains have proposed that electrostatic interactions at the concave surface and tips of the BAR domain structure mediate membrane binding (Qualmann, Koch and Kessels, 2011).
-Mutations in these lipid-binding surfaces would clarify the interaction with underlying lipids, and test if Rvs relies on similar interactions.
-BAR-GPA has a similar lifetime in WT cells (Fig4b).
-However, time alignment with Abp1 shows that there is a delay in the recruitment of BAR-GPA, compared to full-length Rvs167 (Fig4b).
-The delayed recruitment likely occurs because the invagination takes longer to reach a particular length: Sla1 moves inwards at a slower rate in BAR cells, and it takes longer for the membrane in BAR-GPA cells to reach the same length as Rvs167.
-This suggests Rvs recruitment is timed to specific membrane invagination length- therefore to a specific membrane curvature- and that the timing of recruitment is provided by the BAR domain.
+BAR-GPA has a similar average lifetime at endocytic sites as full length Rvs167 (Fig5b).
+However, time alignment with Abp1 shows that there is a delay in the recruitment of BAR-GPA (Fig5b).
+Sla1 moves inwards at a slower rate in bar-gpa cells, so it takes longer for the membrane in these cells to reach the same invagination length as in WT.
+We propose that Rvs recruitment is timed to specific membrane invagination length- therefore to a specific membrane curvature- accounting for the delay in recruitment.
+The timing of recruitment is therefore provided by the BAR domain.

 SH3 domains allow efficient and actin independent recruitment